Jose Alejos Young Horse Program Returns Nov 29-Dec 13, 2020

 When I travel to a farm, I typically work with 10 to 30 horses at a time.
 Occasionally I will work with less than 10 young horses or combine some colt starting with solving training problems in older horses.
 My programs typically run about two weeks, but I absolutely guarantee my work and I stay for as long as is needed to ensure that the riders and trainers are satisfied and comfortable riding and handling their horses themselves.”

-A $1000 deposit payable to Jose Alejos will hold your spot followed by the balance due upon arrival.
-Special arrangements for Individual Difficult defined horses.
-All documents/releases/discriptions and information must be supplied with deposit.
+A $1000 deposit payable to Jose Alejos will hold your spot with the balance due upon arrival.
+Special arrangements for difficult defined horses.
+All documents/releases/descriptions and information must be supplied with deposit.

 Initial deposit payable to: Jose Alejos.